elastic/helm-charts/elasticsearch/README.md

 ### How to deploy clusters with security (authentication and TLS) enabled?

-This Helm chart can use existing [Kubernetes secrets][] to setup credentials or certificates for examples.
-These secrets should be created outside of this chart and accessed using [environment variables][] and volumes.

 An example of Elasticsearch cluster using security can be found in [examples/security][].

+#### Authentication

+Enable authentication for the cluster using the `auth.enabled` value.
+See the [Configuration](#configuration) section for more details on how to configure authentication.

+#### TLS

+This Helm chart can use existing [Kubernetes secrets][] to setup certificates for examples.
+These secrets should be created outside of this chart and accessed using volumes.

 ### How to migrate from helm/charts stable chart?